 Sailors have a variety of yachting facilities and harbors for use when they sail to Curaçao.
 The island also hosts the Curaçao International Sailing Regatta, which has been taking place and growing in popularity for 20 years.
 The island has two primary areas for yachts to harbor in: Willemstad and Spanish Water.
 Contact Curaçao in Willemstad on working VHF channels 12 and 14.

-Evaluating the option of sailing to Curacao in your own vessel, or a charter from a different area?
-See the listing below to find summary information for area marinas.
+Evaluating the option of visiting Curacao using a vessel you own, or a boat you charter in a different location?
+Check out the listing that follows to get basic information for area marinas.

 |(999) 767-4627||5.4 mi.
 (8.7 km) East-Southeast of Willemstad|